The path forward

 With the financial support of JPMorgan Chase & Co., Next Street and Common Future studied Indianapolis’s unique economic and social context and the state of play for the region’s small business communities, identifying critical needs in equitable access to capital, customers, and services.
 The research was then synthesized and shared with a coalition of over 45 local stakeholders, led by Starla Hart, Independent Consultant, and Angela Smith Jones, Health & Hospital Corporation of Marion County, to inform strategies co-created to address the historical inequities for small businesses owned by people of color, deepened by the COVID-19 crisis.

-This research approach will span across nine cities and regions across the U.S. throughout 2020 and 2021 and is centered around community engagement and fostering a network of relationships among local community organizations and leaders to catalyze solutions focused on racial equity and recovery from the COVID-19 pandemic.
+This research approach spanned across nine cities and regions across the U.S. throughout 2020 and 2021 and is centered around community engagement and fostering a network of relationships among local community organizations and leaders to catalyze solutions focused on racial equity and recovery from the COVID-19 pandemic.